kenjennings/Atari-Pet-Frogger/README_V00.md

 I think I did something that broke the display of multiple frogs that successfully crossed over the rivers.
 One is displayed.
 But if more frogs cross, still only one is displayed.

+I dialed down the game speed a bit in order to shoot the video and make sure my elderly reflexes could manage some successful runs.

 ---

 [Back to Home](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/README.md "Home")